Economic Heterogeneity Indicators (EHIs)

-The EGIs measure disparities in macroeconomic outcomes experienced by different demographic, economic, and geographic groups on both a national and regional level.
+The EHIs are broad-based economic indicators that measure macroeconomic outcomes experienced by different demographic, economic, and geographic groups on both a regional and national level.

 Below are highlights from the various topic areas covered by the latest release.